 - Vomiting

-Make sure to take MOB’s very seriously.
+Make sure to take MOBs very seriously.
 Understand that it’s not a good idea to jump into the water to try and rescue a casualty!
-Practice the various ways to do a Man Overboard procedure by doing drills with a fender or other flotation device.
-Think about what you’d do if your partner went over – how would you get them back into the boat?
+Practice the various ways to perform a Man Overboard procedure by doing drills with a fender or other flotation device.
+Think about what you’d do if your partner went over—how would you get them back into the boat?

-And if you’d like to come to join us on Britican to learn how to do MOB drills, consider booking yourself onto our weeklong Britican Experience.
-We’ll teach you what you want to know to become more confident a sailing and sailboat management.
+And if you’d like to learn how to do MOB Drills on your boat or one of ours, check out our Sailing Lifestyle Experiences.
+We’ll teach you what you need to become more confident in sailing and sailboat management.

 And if you like Checklists, make sure to purchase my bestselling guide Checklists For Sailors.